marcin2x/DistributedMonitor/README.md

 * Merge pull request

 ## Slack
-In order to communicate with team members please visit our [Slack] (https://distributedmonitor.slack.com/)
+In order to communicate with team members, please visit our [Slack](https://distributedmonitor.slack.com/).

+## Trello
+In order to see how work is going, please visit our [Trello](https://trello.com/distributedmonitor).